My last post ended with this picture of my family room, which looks quite empty and ready for the built-in installation.

 THE BIG CABINET

-I built that big base cabinet, there, inside the family room, otherwise, I wouldn't have been able to bring it inside from the garage!
+I built that big base cabinet inside the family room; otherwise, I wouldn't have been able to bring it inside from the garage!

 DeWalt Cordless Drill/Driver | Small DeWalt 10-Compartment Organizer |

-By this time, it looked like all day long I'd only been drilling and drilling screws!
-And yeah, it was like that, one day I did all the cutting, the other was for building and driving screws! :D
+By this time, it looked like all day long I'd only been drilling and driving screws!
+And yeah, it was like that, one day, I did all the cutting, and the other was for building! :D

 The great thing was using my DeWalt COMPACT cordless brushless drill/driver!